Your Guide to Protein

 Because of this, it’s important to read both the ingredients section and nutrition label when picking out your protein sources.

 I would highly recommend only buying the cleanest protein products that have limited saturated fat and sugars.

-I would not consume a protein product that has more than 3g of saturated fat; I would also try to find protein that has less than 2g of sugars.
+I would not consume a protein product that has more than 3g of saturated fat; I would also try to find a protein that has less than 2g of sugars.